-As of December 31, 2009, we had approximately 3,400 full- and part-time employees worldwide.
-This does not include approximately 2,600 individuals who were employed as sales representatives in our China operations.
-We also had labor contracts with approximately 2,900 potential new sales representatives in China.
+As of December 31, 2010, we had approximately 3,400 full- and parttime employees worldwide.
+This does not include approximately 1,654 individuals who were employed as sales representatives in our China operations.
 None of our employees are represented by a union or other collective bargaining group, except in China and a small number of employees in Japan.
 We believe that our relationship with our employees is good, and we do not foresee a shortage in qualified personnel necessary to operate our business.